 Anki is a great way of automating the traditional process of using flashcards.
 As anyone who uses flashcards will know, they can be pretty tedious to make, and Anki makes it a lot more streamlined.

-It is a great tool for not wasting your time whilst studying and for refreshing your knowledge in one convenient place.
+It is a great tool for not wasting time while studying and refreshing your knowledge in one convenient place.